-The business continues to grow by offering a diversified range of niche products of low volatility in range of territories where we can differentiate ourselves by service rather than price alone.
+AEICL is the only insurer in the group.
+AEICL continues to grow by offering a diversified range of niche products of low volatility in range of territories where we can differentiate ourselves by service rather than price alone.

 Whilst we endeavour to closely follow our forecasts and budget plans, we recognise the need to be flexible and opportunistic where necessary.